 Of course, maybe he’s not a bad guy!

-But still, he’s clueless about how the system works and he hasn’t read my description that doesn’t list the German language.
+But still, he’s clueless about how the social exchange system works, and he hasn’t read my description that doesn’t list the German language.

 Not worth the exchange.

 And understand this: “non-replying”, at least for me, is not the equivalent of “F U”.